Joseph F. Holson: Science Applications International Corporation

-Dr. Holson joined Science Applications International Corporation (SAIC) in La Jolla, California during March 1980 to establish research and development and chemical testing programs in toxicology.
-For the next five years, he directed SAIC’s toxicology division, which included an active reproductive toxicology research emphasis.
+Holson joined Science Applications International Corporation (SAIC) in La Jolla, California during March 1980 to establish research and development and chemical testing programs in toxicology.
+For the next five years, he directed SAIC's toxicology division, which included an active reproductive toxicology research emphasis.
 In 1983, he was elected to SAIC's Executive Science and Technology Council.
 During his time at SAIC, he served as an adjunct lecturer in toxicology for the Toxicology Training Program at the University of Arizona and the Graduate Program in Public Health at San Diego State University.

 Biomedical Research Institute of America

 From 1985 through 1986, he served as President of Biomedical Research Institute of America in La Jolla, California and as an independent consultant in toxicology.
 From 1980-1986, he also served as a member of the Board of Directors and Secretary for the San Diego Biomedical Research Institute.